Hakki1810/Hakki-CodeQuiz/README.md

 ## What have we done

-1- Creat
+1- HTML and CSS and Javascript documents create a quiz with multiple choice questions with Javascript trivia 2- This project emphasizes the use of using Javascript to make dynamic changes to an HMTL document 3- This project utilizes the use of appending HTML pages

-This is a Code Quiz designed by using HTML, CSS and JavaScript.
+This Code Quiz was designed using HTML, CSS and JavaScript.

 ## Screenshots